croquet/microverse/staging/docs/CardSpec.md

 ### Description

 When the card's type is "code" or "text", "autoResize" specifies whether the text field should resize itself to show entire text contents.
-It defeaults to false.
+It defaults to false.

 ---